tushartushar/Puppeteer/README.md

 * Update the constant REPO_ROOT in Constants.py that represents the folder path where all the Puppet repositories are placed.
 * Execute "Puppeteer.py".

+**Optional - Analyze Puppet repos with Puppet-Lint**

+* Execute puppet-lintRunner.py after setting the repo root
+* Set the repo root in Puppet-lint_aggregator/PLConstants.py
+* Execute PuppetLintRules.py - It will generate a consilidated summary of the analysis for all the analyzed projects.

 ## Supported Design Configuration Smells
 The tool supports detection of following design configuration smells: